wrench-project/wrench/src/wrench/dashboard/README.md

 ## Instructions to run

 The dashboard works by parsing a json dump file from a simulation and outputting graphs onto a local HTML file that you can then view in your browser.
-Here are the steps to run the program
+Here are the steps to run the program.

 Whenever you want to read data from a new JSON file or your current JSON file has been updated, run `node parser.js path/to/json/file`.
 This will automatically open the HTML file in your default browser.
 The HTML file is called `index.html` and is located in this directory, you can open it at any time in your browser of choice.